Secret memo links citizenship question to apportionment

 The House report says Uthmeier researched using Voting Rights Act enforcement as a reason for the citizenship question three months before the Justice Department requested it, and hand-delivered his memo with that suggestion to the Justice Department in order to avoid a digital fingerprint.

-Uthmeier, who now is working as chief of staff to Florida Gov. Ron DeSantis, didn't immediately respond to an email inquiry Wednesday.
+Uthmeier, who now is chief of staff to Florida Gov. Ron DeSantis, didn't immediately respond to an email inquiry Wednesday.

-In an effort to prevent future attempts at politicizing the census, members of the oversight committee on Wednesday debated a bill introduced by U.S. Rep. Carolyn Maloney, D-N.Y., that would require new questions for the head count to be vetted by Congress, and prohibit a Census Bureau director from being fired without cause.
+In an effort to prevent future attempts at politicizing the census, members of the oversight committee on Wednesday debated a bill introduced by U.S. Rep. Carolyn Maloney, D-N.Y., that would require new questions for the head count to be vetted by Congress, prohibit a Census Bureau director from being fired without cause and limit the number of political appointees at the Census Bureau to three.

-The Trump administration named an unusually high number of political appointees without prior experience in the statistical agency to top positions in the Census Bureau.
-The legislation would limit the number of political appointees to three, with all other positions being filled by career civil service workers.

 Even though many of the Trump administration’s political efforts ultimately failed, some advocates believe they did have an impact, resulting in significantly larger undercounts of most racial and ethnic minorities in the 2020 census compared to the 2010 census.

-“It is clear that legislative reforms are needed to prevent any future illegal or unconstitutional efforts to interfere with the census and chip away at our democracy," said Maloney, who chairs the oversight committee.

-But Republican lawmakers said the bill would make the Census Bureau director unaccountable and limit the ability to add important questions to the census form.
+Republican lawmakers said the bill would make the Census Bureau director unaccountable and limit the ability to add important questions to the census form.
+They offered an amendment that would add a citizenship question to the next census and exclude people in the U.S. illegally from the apportionment count, claiming their inclusion dilutes the political power of citizens.
+The Fourteenth Amendment requires that all people in each U.S. state be counted for apportionment.

+Committee members recessed Wednesday morning before voting on the bill and amendment.

 “What this bill does, it more completely delegates Census Bureau activity to the bureaucracy,” said U.S. Rep. Andy Biggs, R-Ariz.
 “When you delegate to the bureaucracy, you are taking away the power of the American people.”